Suffragette: Legacy

 "Sister Suffragette" and Maggie DuBois in the 1965 film The Great Race.
-In 1974 The BBC TV series Shoulder to Shoulder portraying events in the British militant suffrage movement, concentrating on the lives of members of the Pankhurst family was shown around the world.
+In 1974 the BBC TV series Shoulder to Shoulder portraying events in the British militant suffrage movement and concentrating on the lives of members of the Pankhurst family, was shown around the world.
 And in the 21st century the story of the suffragettes was brought to a new generation in the BBC television series Up the Women, the 2015 graphic novel trilogy Suffrajitsu: Mrs. Pankhurst's Amazons and the 2015 film Suffragette.

 In recognition of having meetings at the Royal Albert Hall in London, the Suffragettes were inducted into the Hall's Walk of Fame in 2018, making them one of the first eleven recipients of a star on the walk, joining Eric Clapton, Winston Churchill, Muhammad Ali and Albert Einstein, among others who were viewed as "key players" in the building's history.

 In February 2019, female Democrat members of the US Congress dressed predominantly in white when attending President Trump's State of the Union address.
 The choice of one of the colours associated with the suffragettes was to signify the women's solidarity.

-The achievement of women's voting rights for elections to the House of Commons did not secure votes for all British women.
-Despite it being explicitly asserted in the Royal charters of the Virginia Company (in 1607) and its spin-off, the Somers Isles Company (in 1615), that those who chose to settle in England's colonies and their descendants would receive the same enfranchisement as if they had been born in England, the British Government has never created voting districts for the British Parliament in any colony, effectively disenfranchising the women and men of the British Overseas Territories.
-Local representative governments were created in a number of colonies, starting with Virginia (1619) and Bermuda, or the Somers Isles (1620), but enfranchisement of women for elections to the British Parliament did not necessarily compel the local assemblies to grant women the vote and the struggle would continue.
+In the 2020s, the Suffragette flag began to be increasingly used by British feminists protesting against transgender rights; Ria Patel, the spokesperson on diversity and equality for the Green Party of England and Wales, argued that this use "claims a lineage that goes back to Mary Wollstonecraft, who authored Vindication of the Rights of Women (and like most writers of the time used 'sex' to describe both biology, sexual orientation and gender expression), but often uses the language of Suffragette and post-Suffragette feminism".